xpack-ai/lemonai/README.md

 Significant cost savings without compromising on quality or performance, making advanced AI capabilities accessible to organizations of all sizes.

-### Using Lemon
+### Using Lemon AI

-* Quickly get Lemon running in your environment with this starter guide.
+* Quickly get Lemon AI running in your environment with this starter guide.
 Use our [documentation](https://document.lemonai.cc/) for further references and more in-depth instructions.

 ### System Requirements[​](https://docs.all-hands.dev/modules/usage/installation#system-requirements) <a href="#system-requirements" id="system-requirements"></a>